Steps to Effective Project Cost Management

 Produce financial reports

-The final step is to draw up financial reports.
-This provides a written record of the project's progress, facilitating decision-making and the preparation of future projects.
+The final step is to prepare financial reports.
+This allows us to have a written record of the progress of the project, to facilitate decision-making and the preparation of future projects.

-This involves reporting the most important elements in summary form.
-Using project cost management tools will make the task easier.
+This consists of reporting the notable elements, in summary form.
+Using project cost management tools will make your job easier.

 -